 Step 3: Get the Deals

 You can access the best information about deals, incentives, and much more when you have done your financial homework and have solid real estate representation.
 Most builder discounts come through special incentives and mortgage rates from the builder’s preferred lender.

 The builder’s preferred lender can cut exclusive deals to lower your expected mortgage payments through limited-time lower interest rates.
 Builders may also offer discounts and upgrades that are exclusive to their brand.
-Shop around to compare rates and incentives, and listen to your realtor to get the best new build deals.
+Borrowers should shop around to compare rates and incentives.
+You should also listen to your realtor to get the best new build deals.

-Buying New Construction Home Without Equity Is Possible
+Buying New Construction Homes Without Equity Is Possible

 Buying a house without equity can be intimidating, but it isn’t impossible.
 Work closely with your realtor, builder sales rep, and lender to decide what home and mortgage loan type works for you and your financial situation.
 When you proceed cautiously and prepare well, a move-in day into a mint-condition home can be in your future!

 Alicia Persson is the real estate content writer for Marketplace Homes.
 She has several years of experience working in real estate teams that specialized in investments and property management.
 Before she joined MH, she was a freelance writer for 7 years, providing real estate and home living content for boutique digital marketing agencies.